JakobHav/Lab2-Bipolar/5932110_5900383_Haverkamp_Fark_02_Sub_EN.typ

 === Introduction

-Section 2.4.2. is about a bipolar current source, which we used to power light-emitting diodes.
+Section 2.4.2. is about a bipolar based current source, which we used to power light-emitting diodes.

 === Circuit Diagrams: